provectus/internship/dataeng/README.md

 ### Data processing description

 1. Read csv file
-2. Try to find image for the same user.
+2. Match images for each user
 3. Combine data from CSV and image path
 4. Update processed_data/output.csv CSV file and add new data.
 Important we can update data for previously processed user.
 In output CSV and DB we should not duplicate records.
 Output CSV file format: user_id, first_name,